Trade Area Tool

 - Spatial Object Field of Point Source: Use the dropdown list to specify the spatial object field from the input table, to draw a trade area from/around.
-The Trade Area tool draws a polygon around a point, so if a different object type it is specified (polygon, or polyline), the object's centroid is treated as the specified point.
+The Trade Area tool draws a polygon around a point, so if a different object type is specified (polygon or polyline), the object's centroid is treated as the specified point.
 You can also select Include in Output to include the point in the output data stream.

 - Enter a Specific Value: for the trade area radii or drivetime.

 - Values can be separated by a comma or dash to indicate concentric rings, also known as doughnuts, be drawn.

 - Example: "5, 10, 15" creates concentric trade areas in 5, 10, 15 increments; 5-10, 15-20 creates doughnut trade areas.

 - Use From Field: to select a field that contains corresponding drivetime values per record

 - Specify the Units to apply to the increments specified above.
 Choices include Radius (Miles), Radius (Kilometers), or Drivetime Minutes.